vahid-nejad/auth_backend/README.md

 $ npm run seed:run
 ```

-The User name for the Normal user is "user" and pass is just "123"
+The User name for the Normal user is "user" and pass is just "123" \n
 The User name for the Admin user is "admin" and pass is just "123"

 ## Running the app